solagro/awa/content/pages/legal.et.md

 Email: solagro(at)solagro.asso(.)fr

-The website [awa.agriadapt.eu](awa.agriadapt.eu)  is accessible to users subject to their unconditional acceptance of the conditions and warnings recalled below.
+The website [https://awa.agriadapt.eu/fr](https://awa.agriadapt.eu/fr)  is accessible to users subject to their unconditional acceptance of the conditions and warnings recalled below.

 ## Conception and development